 The AI

 The evaluation function scores board states at the leaves of the search tree.
 It calls evaluate_global(), which examines the meta-board (which sub-boards have been won by whom) and returns a numeric score.
 Positive values favor the maximizing player; negative values favor the minimizer.
-The function considers not just which sub-boards are won but how close each player is to completing a row of three at the meta level.

 The Rust code is organized into separate modules for types, individual board logic, game state management, and the minimax search itself. types.rs defines the cell states and move structures. board.rs handles the 3x3 sub-board logic, including win detection. game.rs manages the full 9-board state and enforces the "your move picks their board" constraint. minimax.rs contains the search algorithm.